 usability writability ambient findability (the property of being findable at all times).
-And some eternal quotes:
+And a few timeless quotes:

 "There is only one thing in life worse than being talked about, and that is not being talked about."
 (Oscar Wilde)

 "I am easily satisfied with the very best."
 (Winston Churchill).